 - Warm-up: Hold up a rubber band in front of the class and stretch it a few times.
 Ask the children: What other things can you think of that stretch?
 Have the children stand up and stretch their bodies.
 Tell the children that they are going to stretch their creativity today!

 - Invite the children to closely examine the Chinese Dish with Eight Buddhist Emblems.
 What designs are their favorites?
 How many colors can they find?
 What do the squiggly lines represent (ribbon)?
-Using the "Details" information from About the Art, point out specific symbols and explain their significance to the children.
+Using the "Details" information from About the Art section, point out specific symbols and explain their significance to the children.

 - Look at the ribbons and vines and discuss how some artists use lots of fine details like this in their work.